 Explore and develop a personal understanding of the essence of Buddhism

 Who is it for?

 Any student starting an NTI postgraduate Certificate, Diploma or Masters program in Applied Buddhist Studies;

 Health practitioners, including psychologists, psychotherapists and other mental health professionals;

 Anyone involved in international diplomatic relations or foreign aid programs; and

 Buddhism devotees and anyone interested in learning more about Buddhism.

 Ratings & Reviews

 Details may change at any time.
-Please report any inaccurate information here
+Please verify with the event coordinator or venue before making plans or arrangements.
+If you see a mistake, report any inaccurate information here